-Businesses who utilize a fire protection company like AIE for water testing services realize cost savings as a result of the investigation and discovery of correctable problems on city supplies that may have otherwise led to significant company costs and inconveniences.
+Businesses who utilize a fire safety company like AIE for water testing services realize cost savings as a result of the investigation and discovery of correctable problems on city supplies that may have otherwise led to significant company costs and inconveniences.

 Backflow Preventer Testing & Inspection